fpusan/tutorial-template/docs/source/SQMtools.rst

   Basic workflow of the SQMtools package.
 The basic unit used in the package is the SQM object.
 This object can contain a full SqueezeMeta project or a subset of genes, contigs or bins.
 The data in the SQM object can be accessed directly (e.g. for using it with other R packages such as vegan for ordination analyses or DESeq2 for differential abundance analysis) but we also provide some utility functions for exploring the most abundant functions or taxa in a SQM object.
 Alternatively, aggregate tables can be loaded into a SQMlite objects, which supports plot and export functionality.
 SQMlite objects can not be subsetted, but can be combined.

 .. _SQMtools load:
-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Loading data into SQMtools
+Loading data into SQMtools
 ==========================

-The ** :doc:`SQMtools/loadSQM` ** function can be used the output of one or more :doc:`SqueezeMeta.pl <execution>` runs into a single object.
+The :doc:`SQMtools/loadSQM` function can be used the output of one or more :doc:`SqueezeMeta.pl <execution>` runs into a single object.
 It also works directly with compressed zip projects generated with :ref:`sqm2zip.py <sqm2zip>`.

 .. code-block:: R
   library(SQMtools)
   project = loadSQM("/path/to/project/")

-The code above will generate a single **:ref:`SQM object <SQM object>`** containing all the information relative to the project.
+The code above will generate a single :ref:`SQM object <SQM object>` containing all the information relative to the project.
 More than one project can be loaded at the same time (e.g. ``loadSQM( c("/path/to/project1", "/path/to/project2") )``.
-In this case, the call to ``loadSQM`` would return a single **:ref:`SQMbunch object <SQMbunch object>** with the combined information from all the input projects, which would otherwise behave similarly.
+In this case, the call to ``loadSQM`` would return a single :ref:`SQMbunch object <SQMbunch object>` with the combined information from all the input projects, which would otherwise behave similarly.

-Alternatively, the **:doc:`SQMtools/loadSQMlite`** function can be used to load aggregated taxonomic and functional tables generated with :ref:`sqm2tables.py <sqm2tables>` or :ref:`sqmreads2tables.py`.
-The resulting **:ref:`SQMlite object <SQMlite object>`** is much more lightweight, but carries not information on individual ORFs, contigs or bins and does not support subsetting.
+Alternatively, the :doc:`SQMtools/loadSQMlite` function can be used to load aggregated taxonomic and functional tables generated with :ref:`sqm2tables.py <sqm2tables>` or :ref:`sqmreads2tables.py`.
+The resulting :ref:`SQMlite object <SQMlite object>` is much more lightweight, but carries not information on individual ORFs, contigs or bins and does not support subsetting.

 .. _SQM object:
 The SQM object structure
 ------------------------

-A SQM object contains all the relevant information from a SqueezeMeta project, organized in nested an R lists (figure below).
+A *SQM object* contains all the relevant information from a SqueezeMeta project, organized in nested an R lists (figure below).
 For example, a matrix with the taxonomic composition of the different samples at the phylum level in percentages can be obtained with ``project$taxa$phylum$percent`` while a matrix with the average copy number per genome of the different PFAMs across samples can be obtained with ``project$functions$PFAM$copy_number``.

 .. figure:: ../resources/Figure_2_SQMtools.svg
   :alt: Structure of the SQM R object